garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

 print 'Error: no test specified' _and_ (`&&`) then stop (`exit 1` - 1 means exit
 signaling to the command line that an error occurred (0 means no error occurred)).

+Note that the `test` command here represents something important - well-organized projects include additional code to test the application code that has been written!
+`Mocha`, `Jasmine`, and `Karma` are popular Node.js test frameworks.
+Tests come in different forms.

+  - `Unit Tests` - Check select portions of code
+  - `Live Tests` - Check the software application as it runs
+  - `Load Tests` - Stress (apply many calls to) the software application as it runs

 In 'package.json' create a line above that 'test' entry as follows.

 ```